 Sometimes it’s possible to retrieve more information.
-This applies to photographs made by the photography section of the French army: La Section Photographique de l’Armée (SPA).
-The SPA was established on May 9, 1915.
-In a future post I will write more about this unit of army photographers.
+This applies to photographs made by the photography unit of the French army: La Section Photographique de l’Armée (SPA).
+The SPA was established in 1915 and you can read more about the unit here.
 For now it’s good to know that they produced about 120,000 photos during the war.
 About 20,000 were stereo photos.

 The photographs of the SPA were printed and collected in albums during the war.
 This collection is known as the Fonds des albums Valois, named after the former location of the archive and reading room at Rue de Valois in Paris.
 Today, the archive is managed by the Établissement de Communication et de Production Audiovisuelle de la Défense (ECPAD).
 The majority of the archive is digitized and made available online.